Telephone | +49 721 608-46190 |

 As a member of the Convention of the Scientific Staff (German: "Mitarbeiterkonvent") and as a member of the Council for Devision II (German: "Bereichsrat für Bereich II") I am happy to receive your emails regarding any suggestions for the future development of the KIT.

-Explanation-Aware Backdoors: Umgehen von erklärungsbasierten Erkennungsmethoden für Hintertüren.
+Poster: Explanation-Aware Backdoors: Umgehen von erklärungsbasierten Erkennungsmethoden für Hintertüren. (de)

-KASTEL StartupSecurty Community Congress - Poster Session, May 2023.
+KASTEL StartupSecurty Community Congress - Poster Session, Karlsruhe, Germany, May 2023.

 In my spare time I founded the hackerspace vspace.one e.V. in 2016 and several other clubs, e.g. to promote local musicians.
 I love open source software and open hardware projects in general.
 This includes little arduino projects but also my homebrew relay cpu project.
 In addition, I'm working on mechanical projects, using CNC mills or 3D printers, or I organize events like CodeGolfings, LightningTalks, Hackathons, Hackerjeopardyparties, or Cryptoparties.
 I am also an active ham radio operator with the call sign DC0MX.
 You can find me in the university ham radio group DF0UK.
 If you are interested in sports, you can find me as a trainer in the underwaterrugby team of the SSC Karlsruhe as well as the KIT university team.